Motichoor Laddu

 sugar syrup preparation:

-1. in a large thick-bottomed Kadai, take 1 cup of sugar and ½ tsp saffron food colour.
+1. in a large thick-bottomed Kadai, take 1 cup of sugar and ½ tsp saffron food color.

 2. add ½ cup of water.